agiza/stream-video-player/readme.txt

 6. Plug-in Settings.
 7. Stream Video Player Using Playlists.
 8. Player on iPhone 3 using WPtouch.
-9. Player on iPhone 5 Retina using a Responsive Website.
+9. Player on iPhone 5 Retina and Android using a Responsive Website.